itsdasharath/100days-Hunting/Days/day04.md

 - **Google Dorking** – Used advanced search operators for sensitive file discovery and exposed endpoints.
 - **Shodan** – Discovered internet-exposed services and open ports.
+- **Censys** – Similar to Shodan, but with a focus on certificate data and metadata.
 - **GitHub** – Searched for accidentally committed secrets, API keys, or config files.
 - **Wayback Machine** – Fetched historical snapshots of the website to discover deprecated or hidden paths.